easycv/easycv/README.md

 ### Using Pip

-First, ensure that you have the latest pip version to avoid dependency errors
+First ensure that you have the latest pip version to avoid dependency errors
 ```
 pip install --upgrade pip
 ```